dhon20640-coder/Nexus2/README.md

 end

 local function GetNearestFruit()
-    local my=Plr.Character and Plr.Character:FindFirstChild("HumanoidRootPart");if not my then return end local best,dist=nil,1e9
+    local my=Plr.Character and Plr.Character:FindFirstChild("HumanoidRootPart")
+    if not my then return end
+    local best,dist=nil,1e9
     for _,m in ipairs(WS:GetChildren())do
         if IsFruitModel(m)then